ZitaoZeng/CBDA-subsampling/readme.txt

 list-original-file-info.py
 **************************

-Lists the contents of a Pickle file create by get-original-file-info.py to standard output.
+Lists the contents of a Pickle file created by get-original-file-info.py to standard output.
 Useful for testing and debugging the Python scripts.

 **************